M-TH: 8:30 a.m.-4:30 p.m.

 For additional information on UB Curriculum/general education, major and minor requirements, and university policies, view the undergraduate catalog.

-The online class schedule has detailed course information (course registration number, days and times offered, location, instructor and available seats).
+The class schedule has detailed course information (course registration number, days and times offered, location, instructor and available seats).
 The class schedule is only available online and is not currently available in printed format.
-In addition to viewing the online class schedule, print and complete the Schedule Planning Worksheet (PDF) to prepare for your course registration.
+In addition to viewing the class schedule, print and complete the Schedule Planning Worksheet (PDF) to prepare for your course registration.

 Repeating a Course?